How To Avoid Paying Taxes in 2025

 You can claim tax deductions as a self-employed, independent contractor, or freelancer.

-The self-employment tax rate is 15.3% – 12.4% for social security (old-age, survivors, and disability insurance) and 2.9% for Medicare (1.45% for both employees and employers as it was in 2023).
+The self-employment tax rate remains at 15.3%, which includes 12.4% for Social Security (old-age, survivors, and disability insurance) and 2.9% for Medicare (hospital insurance)

+You can compute self-employment tax on Schedule SE (Form 1040).
 When figuring out your adjusted gross income on Form 1040 or Form 1040-SR, you can deduct one-half of the self-employment tax.

 Seek Professional Advice